digbmc/reactor-jct/nuclear-history.md

 - March 1st - The United States performs the Castle Bravo test, resulting in the largest yield by an American nuclear device at about 15 megatons.
 #### 1955
 - July 17th - Arco, Idaho, becomes the first nuclear-powered town using the water boiler reactor BORAX III.
-- August 8th - 20th - The first United Nations International Conference on the Peaceful Uses of Atomic Energy was held in Geneva, Switzerland.
+- August 8th - 20th - The first United Nations International Conference on the Peaceful Uses of Atomic Energy is held in Geneva, Switzerland.
 - November 22nd - The Soviet Union tests its first hydrogen bomb.
 #### 1957
 - October 1st - The United Nations created the *International Atomic Energy Agency* (IAEA) to promote peaceful applications of nuclear power and to prevent the spread of nuclear weapons.
 - October - The first successful Soviet Union test of the intercontinental ballistic missile (ICBM) takes place, and Sputnik 1 is launched.
 #### 1958
-- The first successful United States test of ICBM took place, and NASA was created.
+- The first successful United States test of ICBM takes place, and NASA is created.
-- The United States, the Soviet Union, and the United Kingdom tested over 100 nuclear devices.
+- The United States, the Soviet Union, and the United Kingdom tests over 100 nuclear devices.
 .ve-media wc:Soviet_postage_stamp_commemorating_the_Conference_on_the_Peaceful_Uses_of_Atomic_Energy,_1958_-_DPLA_-_4c7c8f556f94242a4e83be85a2de6ae7.jpg

 ### 1960s
 #### 1960
-- February 13th - France conducted their first nuclear test, making them the world’s 4th nuclear power.
+- February 13th - France conducts its first nuclear test, making it the world’s 4th nuclear power.
-- November 22nd - The United States Navy commissioned the world’s largest ship, the USS Enterprise, a nuclear-powered aircraft carrier.
+- November 22nd - The United States Navy commissions the world’s largest ship, the USS Enterprise, a nuclear-powered aircraft carrier.
 #### 1961
 - October 30th - The Soviet Union tests a hydrogen bomb with a yield of **50 megatons** named *Tsar Bomba* – the biggest nuclear device ever detonated by the United States was *Castle Bravo,* with a yield of about **15 megatons.**[^11]
 [^11]: “Tsar Bomba.”
 The National Museum of Nuclear Science & History, 8 Aug.
 2014, [https://ahf.nuclearmuseum.org/ahf/history/tsar-bomba/](https://ahf.nuclearmuseum.org/ahf/history/tsar-bomba/)
 #### 1962
-- October 16th - 29th - The *Cuban Missile Crisis* was a thirteen-day period in which the United States and the Soviet Union came the closest to nuclear war.[^12]
+- October 16th - 29th - The *Cuban Missile Crisis* is a thirteen-day period in which the United States and the Soviet Union come the closest to nuclear war.[^12]
 #### 1963
-- August 5th - the *Test Ban Treaty* between the Soviet Union, the United States, and the United Kingdom was signed, limiting the kinds of nuclear testing that could be done.
+- August 5th - The *Test Ban Treaty* between the Soviet Union, the United States, and the United Kingdom is signed, limiting the kinds of nuclear testing that can be done.
 #### 1964
 - President Johnson signs the *Private Ownership of Special Nuclear Materials Act,* allowing the nuclear power industry to create its own fuel and requiring private ownership of uranium fuel.
 #### 1965